ostreifel/vsts-rest-multivalue/readme.md

-Use data from urls like build definitions as the suggested values of a multivalue control
+Use data from urls as the suggested values of a multivalue control

 ![Work Item Form](img/form.png)